ldurback/NonCommutativeCalculusOfVariations/README.md

 ## Assumptions

-t, time, is a real number.  dt, the change in time, is a positive real number.
+t, time, is a real number.  dt, the change in time, is a positive real number.  d^2 t = 0.

 The system is progresses from a fixed initial state (the initial cause) to a fixed final state (the final cause, or goal state).